mockko/em-dir-watcher/README.md

 License
 -------

-Copyright (c) 2010 Andrey Tarantsov.
-Copyright (c) 2010 Mikhail Gusarov.
+Copyright © 2010 Andrey Tarantsov, Mikhail Gusarov.

 Distributed under the MIT license.
 See LICENSE for details.